davidcc73/p4-srv6-INT/README.md

 # p4-srv6-INT
+This work was performed in the scope of the project MH-SDVanet: Multihomed Software Defined Vehicular Networks (reference PTDC/EEI-COM/5284/2020).

 Fork of the project (netgroup/p4-srv6) found at https://github.com/netgroup/p4-srv6 implements SRv6 in Mininet environment where the switches use P4.
 This repository aims to adapt that solution to add INT into it like the implementation on the project (ruimmpires/P4INT_Mininet) found at https://github.com/ruimmpires/P4INT_Mininet